Skip to main content

 The only time notice isn't required is during an emergency where immediate entry is necessary to protect life or property.

-The California Fair Housing Act offers broad protection against discrimination during the rental process.
+The California Fair Housing Act offers broad protection against discrimination during the rental and eviction process.

 Violations can lead to significant penalties, lawsuits, and required changes to business practices, such as mandated fair housing training or policy revisions.